Saturday 2 November 2019

 The autumn colour of the woods was glorious.

 About a 5 min walk up the hill and into the complex - it was heaving.
-The buildings and design reminded me very much of the Bhutan Dzongs
+The buildings and design reminded me very much of the Bhutan Dzongs.

 We had a wander around but the place was just rammed - people were sitting eating packed lunches, buying religious icons and books.
 Inside the church (again no photos) there was a massive queue to kiss a case containing a relic (St Ivan's hand) and receive a blessing.